 It has two benefits: it involves your partner in this process and highlights their significance.

 Once your partner knows that their feelings matter, they will feel included and will be less defensive.
 Understanding how they feel will help you see your relationship from their perspective.
-After all, isn’t it what the relationship is about?
-Now that you had a chance to be heard and understood create the same opportunity for your partner.
+After all, isn’t this what a relationship is about?
+Now that you had a chance to be heard and understood, create the same opportunity for your partner.

 Here’s how you can make sure that you are on the same page with your long-distance partner:

 - Thank your partner for hearing your feelings.

 - Tell them that now you’d like to hear how they feel.